cfrg/draft-irtf-cfrg-aegis-aead/draft-irtf-cfrg-aegis-aead.md

 ## AEGISMAC-256

-Similarly, AEGISMAC-256 refers to the `Mac` function based on the building blocks of AEGIS-256.
+AEGISMAC-256 refers to the `Mac` function based on the building blocks of AEGIS-256.

 Steps: